trouble1fake/harness-core/cd-community/README.md

    cd harness-core
    ```
 1) Follow the setup instructions from the root of this repo first
-   It is important that you create the `.bazelrc` file and run the `scripts/bazel/generate_credentials.sh` script before continuing.
+   It is important that you create the `.bazelrc` file.
 1) Build the application and docker images
    ```shell
    ./cd-community/build.sh